SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 SECTION .0500 ‑ SMOKED AND SMOKE‑FLAVORED FISH

-(a) The criteria in 21 CFR Part 110 shall apply in determining whether the facilities, methods, practices, and controls used for the manufacture, processing, packing, or holding of fish and seafood products are in conformance with and are operated or administered in conformity with good manufacturing practices to produce, under sanitary conditions, food for human consumption.
+(a) The criteria in 21 CFR Part 110 shall apply in determining whether the facilities, methods, practices, and controls used for the manufacture, processing, packing, or holding of fish and seafood products comply with and are operated or administered in conformity with good manufacturing practices to produce, under sanitary conditions, food for human consumption.

 02 NCAC 09C .0502 DEFINITIONS